IdkRandomTry/STT_LAB6/README.md

-We got most of the data of (repository, tool) pair as 0 or 1.
+We got most of the data of (repository, tool) pair as 0 or 1 (except in CodeQL).
 Hence for the purpose of meaningfully calculating IoU we use sample data.
 ![alt text](Images/Top25.png)

 ![alt text](Images/IoU.png)